 Venues and event planners are proficient at managing all types of risk; COVID is just one more that they adapt risk assessments to include.

 There is a high level of “social conscience” and guests won’t attend a wedding if there is a chance that they might have been exposed to COVID, nor if they have concerns about being vulnerable.
 Live streaming is commonplace, making virtual attendance an option.

 Is rapid testing an answer for weddings?

 The most likely solution will involve rapid “lateral flow” tests on arrival.
-As a lot of couples have indicated that they’d like to know that they are Covid-free before the wedding day and that the wedding can definitely go ahead, it would be good to see the option of PCR testing 72 hours before the wedding for those wanting peace of mind, albeit with additional cost as these tests should be carried out privately.
+Some couples have said that they’d like to know that they are COVID-free before the wedding day and private PCR testing 72 hours before the wedding should give this peace of mind.
+Verified tests will almost completely remove any risk of getting "false positives".

 Is there an ideal number of guests?